USS HAWAII SSN 776

 December 8, The Virginia-class attack submarine arrived in White Beach Naval Facility, Okinawa, for a brief stop to conduct personnel transfer; Brief stop at Okinawa again on Dec.
 17 and 20th.

 December 23, USS Hawaii moored at Akasaki Pier in Fleet Activities Sasebo, Japan, for a four-day liberty port visit after recently participated in Ship Anti-Submarine Warfare (ASW) Readiness and Evaluation Measurement (SHAREM) exercise.

 February 5, 2015 The Hawaii moored at Berth 13S, Fleet Activities Yokosuka for a five-day port call before participating in ASWEX; Brief stop off Okinawa on Feb.
 16.

-March 10, USS Hawaii moored at Berth S1B on Joint Base Pearl Harbor-Hickam after completing a seven-month deployment.
+March 10, USS Hawaii moored at Wharf S1B on Joint Base Pearl Harbor-Hickam after completing a seven-month deployment.

 June 4, The Hawaii entered the Dry Dock #1 at Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility (PHNSY&IMF) for an Extended Drydocking Selected Restricted Availability (E-DSRA).

 March 30, 2016 Cmdr.
 John C. Roussakies relieved Cmdr.
 William A. Patterson as the 5th CO of USS Hawaii during a change-of-command ceremony at the Battleship Missouri Memorial.

 November 22, SSN 776 undocked and moored pierside at Pearl Harbor Naval Shipyard.